ralfw/cashbook_incremental/README.md

 ```

 ## Implementation
 The implementation separates head from body.
-The head's sole purpose it to translate between user/environment an body.
-The body's purpose is to create behavior when triggert by the user through a head.
+The head's sole purpose it to translate between user/environment and body.
+The body's purpose is to create behavior when triggered by the user through a head.

 The head knows the body only via the interface IBody{} defined in a contract assembly.
 That's simple IoC.